 Here is What You Will Need To Make This Recipe

-Here Is How to Make Fresh Asparagus Pesto
+Here Is How to Make Asparagus Pesto Sauce

-Step 1.
-Arrange the asparagus spears in a single layer on a parchment-lined baking sheet and brush it with olive oil.
+Arrange the asparagus spears in a single layer on a parchment-lined baking sheet and brush them with a thin layer of olive oil.

-Note: Skip this step if you are using leftover cooked asparagus.
+(Skip this step if you are using leftover asparagus.)

-Step 2.
 Roast the asparagus in the oven until it's fork-tender, about 15 to 20 minutes.
 Remove the asparagus and let it cool off.

 Pesto Ingredient Notes & Substitutions

 Basil.
-Fresh basil adds so much flavor to pesto sauce, but doesn't take over the earthy flavors of the asparagus.
+Fresh basil leaves add a ton of flavor to pesto sauce and it doesn't take over the earthy flavors of the asparagus.
 If you don't like to use basil, it can be left out.

 Sunflower Seeds.
 Pesto is usually made with pine nuts which have become very expensive.
-You can use them in this recipe in place of sunflower seeds and you can also use walnuts.
+You can use them in this recipe in place of sunflower seeds and you can also use walnuts or pistachio nuts

-Freeze it for up to six months in a freezer container or place it into an ice cube tray for individual-sized portions.
-Once the pesto is frozen solid remove it from the ice cube tray and store it in a bag.
+Asparagus pesto can be frozen for up to six months in a freezer container or placed into an ice cube tray for individual-sized portions.
+Once the pesto is frozen solid in individual portions, remove it from the ice cube tray and store it in a bag.

 Change up the seeds and use an equal amount of chopped walnuts, almonds, or cashews.

 Sun-dried tomato and asparagus pesto - Add a ¼ cup of sun-dried tomatoes to the food processor with the asparagus.

 - Preheat the oven to 400 degrees.